pydio/pydio-doc-admin-guide/1_quick_start/4_adding_collaboration_tools/01_only_office.md

      ...
 ```

-And you can validate that your change has been successful by leaving a modified OO document opened in a tab and check (even better with another user) that the modification date of the corresponding file changes.
+You can validate that your change has been successful by leaving a modified OO document opened in a tab and check (even better with another user) that the modification date of the corresponding file changes.